Hi, I’m James. And I’m in recovery.

 To those closest to me, it was no secret that I had struggled for years, and by the end of my run I was broken— spiritually, mentally, physically, and financially.
 I saw the pain I was causing my family, and most importantly my girlfriend, and I couldn’t do it anymore.
 The burden of carrying all the guilt and shame became unbearable.
 Everything I did was self-serving and done in vain.
 I treated people poorly and sabotaged relationships.
 My biggest priority was boosting my own ego.
 I hated the person I had become.

-For me, drugs, sex and alcohol were just a symptom of a much larger problem.
-Like many other people, I used them as a crutch and a way to escape reality.
-Drinking and druging allowed me to become a different person, overcompensating for my vast insecurities and biggest fears.
+For me, this couldn’t ring more true.
+I used drugs, sex and alcohol as a crutch and a way to escape reality.
+They masked the pain I was in and made me incapable of facing or dealing with it.
+Drinking and druging also allowed me to become a different person, overcompensating for my vast insecurities and biggest fears.
 What do people think of me?
 Am I good enough?
 Am I successful enough?
 Am I smart enough?
 I hated dealing with the problems that everyday life brought.
-When things got difficult, I’d hit the eject button.
+When things were difficult - which was all the time -I’d hit the eject button.
 It was that simple.

 As I recover and continue to work on myself, I’m trying to understand my addiction and how/why I ended up here.
 While I definitely believe there are some genetic factors (my aunt is 12 years sober and my grandfather was an alcoholic) I firmly believe it has a lot to do with a lack of emotional connection and past trauma.
 Even though I had a lot of friends and support from my family my whole life – I felt completely alone.
 The first girl I loved cheated on me, my great-grandmother died when I was 20, my grandfather died by suicide when I was 23, my uncle died unexpectedly when I was 25, and my dad suddenly passed away in August of 2016.
 As each traumatic event happened, I walled myself off as much as humanly possible.
 I thought that if I never felt vulnerable, then I could never get hurt.

-This journey has allowed me to really get in touch with myself and has led me down a path of spirituality, meditation, and mindfulness.
-I’ve also done things that I would have never done if I was still drinking and using: I was a guest on two podcasts, went on a retreat in Montana with 30 strangers, read 21 books, got accepted into grad school, co-facilitated a weekly men's group, hiked the Inca Trail to Machu Picchu in Peru, started golfing competitively again, got certified as a Recovery Coach and I got married.
-Being sober is allowing me to discover who I really am and the person I want to become.
+This journey has been the most painful, beautiful, and rewarding experience of my life.
+And I’ve done things that I would have never done if I was still drinking and using: I was a guest on two podcasts, went on a retreat in Montana with 30 strangers, read 32 books, got accepted into grad school, co-facilitated a weekly men's group, hiked the Inca Trail to Machu Picchu in Peru, started golfing competitively again, got certified as a Recovery Coach and I got married.
+Being sober is allowing me to discover who I really am and the person I want to be.
 I used to search for these answers at the bottom of a bottle or in a line of cocaine.
 I don’t have to anymore.

 Sobriety gave me a chance.
 Recovery gave me a life.